FT9R/FormTableGenerator/README.md

 # FormTableGenerator
-This is the UI desktop application aimed at creating tables with DAC digital values
+This is the UI desktop application aimed at creating tables with DAC digital values for embedded systems

 ## TODO
 1. Set resolution value.
 For exapmle: 12 bit, then maximum digital value = 0xFFF